HDembinski/numba-stats/README.md

 with more to come.
 The speed gains are huge, up to a factor of 100 compared to `scipy`.
 Benchmarks are included in the repository and are run by `pytest`.

+The distributions are optimized for the use in maximum-likelihood fits, where you query a distribution at many points with a single set of parameters.

 ## Usage

 Each distribution is implemented in a submodule.
 Import the submodule that you need and call the functions in the module.